Denzy7/cpython-lite/README.md

 If on Windows, adjust `Modules/posixmodule.c` to include the few lines in `config/posixmodule-<pyver>.patch`

 Windows users need to also specify `-G "MinGW Makefiles"`.
 Please note the location where you extracted MinGW and add `<LOCATION>/bin` to your path as environment variable. `<LOCATION>/bin` should contain `mingw32-make.exe`

-This checks if valid configuration files are available for the system you want to build for.
-Check for valid config files in the [configs directory](config/)

 If configuration succeeds, build the source
 `cmake --build <out-of-tree-build-directory>`